 Colormind is a gorgeous tool that makes professional-level designs accessible to beginner-level users.
 Unlike other platforms, you can play around with the palettes by locking in one shade at a time or shifting their position in the lineup.
-You can easily use it as a wedding color palette generator, as it allows you to preview the color palette on a demo website page or even paper or material designs.
-You can also create color palettes from images.
+You can easily use it as a wedding color palette generator, as it allows you to preview the palette on a demo website page or even paper or material designs.
+You can also create palettes from images.

 CSS Drive might look old school, but it works like a charm.
 The site is one of the most powerful image color pickers we’ve found.
-This “color palette generator from image” site allows you to extract four distinct color palettes from a single photo: light, medium, dark, and the complete color palette.
+This “color palette generator from image” site allows you to extract four distinct palettes from a single photo: light, medium, dark, and the complete color scheme.

-Sexy and sleek, Coolors is a color scheme generator that lets you build color palettes or search palettes in its database.
+Sexy and sleek, Coolors is a color scheme generator that lets you build color palettes or search existing palettes in its database.
 You can also use the site to upload photos and extract colors from them.
 Creating an account allows you to save your palettes.
 Coolors is available as an Adobe extension, Chrome extension, and iOS app.

 Make Your Own Color Palette!